 As kids, we cared for our pets.
-As teenagers we cared for other people’s kids by babysitting.
-As adults we raised and cared for our families.
-Struggles, stress, frustrations, and worries were all a part of the caregiving.
+As teenagers, we cared for other people’s kids by babysitting.
+As adults, we raise and care for our families, including our spouse and parents.
+Struggles, stress, frustrations, and worries are a part of caregiving no matter the circumstance.

 Participants are asked to attend each of the classes as they build upon each other.

-I personally participated in the Powerful Tools for Caregiver classes through the ISU Extension Service because of the frustrations of dealing with my mother’s dementia.
-It is exactly the same class that Lutheran Family Service Teams teach except we are able to add a “Christian” aspect to the class.
-The classes helped me tremendously in communicating with my family, provided resources to help me educate myself about my mother’s disorder and gave me the tools I needed to take care of myself and my health issues.
-Following the class participants started a support group.
-Even though caregiver rolls have changed we still are getting together monthly after five years.
+I personally participated in the Powerful Tools for Caregivers classes through the ISU Extension Service because of the frustrations of caregiving for my mother as she struggled with dementia.
+The program is the same, but because of sponsorship by Lutheran Family Service, we are able to add a Christian perspective to the class.
+The Powerful Tools for Caregivers program helped me tremendously in communicating with my family, provided resources to help me educate myself about my mother’s disease, and gave me the tools I needed to take care of myself and my health issues.
+Following the class, participants started a support group.
+And even though caregiver rolls have changed since five years ago, we still are getting together monthly for fellowship and support.

 Jesus spent His whole life caring for others.